 #9) Make Plans to See Each Other

-Long Distance Relationships are always more bearable if you have a date set in mind of when you will see each other, because it gives you both something to count down to.
+Long Distance Relationships are always more bearable if you have a date set in mind of when you will see each other next, because it gives you both something to count down to.
 If you’re close enough, find a way to set aside a weekend that works for both of you, and take a little trip.
 The street runs both ways, so make sure you take turns visiting.
 It’s not fair if you are always expecting them to come to you, or if you are the person who is always making the trip.
 To make things more exciting, find somewhere in the middle that is new to both of you and experience it together.
 Turn it into an adventure!
-Blake and I were so far away from each other, but we managed to take turns visiting each other over the course of the nine months.
-Blake came to visit me for Christmas, and he had never traveled to America!
-We experienced New York City together and I was able to witness Blake’s first time seeing snow.
+Blake and I were so far away from each other, but we managed to take turns visiting each other over in various countries.
+Blake came to America for Christmas, and we experienced New York City together.
 Three months later I visited Blake while he was abroad in Ireland.

 #10) Come to a conclusion, and CELEBRATE when it’s over!